People looking to switch broadband will find the process easier than ever, with the new provider usually handling the entire process for you.

 Most people then will have to pay early termination charges if they want to leave their contract early.
 Charges can cover services including:

-Bundled TV and broadband contracts will often be prohibitively expensive to exit early, especially if customers are also looking to take broadband from a new provider.
+This can mean bundled TV and broadband contracts will often be prohibitively expensive to exit early.

 However, while cancellation fees are still expensive, they're cheaper than they used to be as Ofcom stepped in to improve regulation of how much a provider could charge in 2010, which cut early termination fees by up to 85%.